umrover/mrover-workspace/onboard/nucleo_bridge/README.md

 These communication errors can be caused by a failure anywhere on the i2c bus, so it is not unlikely that issues with only one Nucleo will cause the all the Nucleos to fail to communicate properly.

+### Notes

+To reference the firmware that is loaded onto the Nucleos, [see this] (https://github.com/raytitan/NucleoHAL/tree/master/Core).
+A README for the firmware is coming soon, which will point out details such as watchdog timers and common issues.

 ### Todo

 - [ ] Re-enable disabled arm joints and lcm messages.